Fanom2813/whatsapp_bot/data.md

 The program primarily targets young people, providing them with opportunities to own and operate vehicles in Uganda’s vibrant transport sector.
 This includes services like tourism, school transport, and ride-hailing (Uber, Bolt, and SafeCar), among others.
 The vehicles leased through Babu Motors offer a pathway to earning a livelihood, paying school fees, and supporting families, significantly improving the lives of beneficiaries.
 How the “Drive to Own” Program Works
 The Drive-To-Own (DTO) program is a flexible vehicle ownership model by Babu Motors Uganda.
-It allows customers to acquire a vehicle by paying a small initial deposit and completing the balance through manageable weekly or monthly installments.
+It allows customers to acquire a vehicle by paying a small security deposit and completing the balance through manageable weekly or monthly installments.
 It is not a loan or hire-purchase, but a friendly, progressive leasing plan.
 Once all installments are completed, the vehicle becomes fully yours.